Structure-preserving Lift & Learn: Scientific machine learning for nonlinear conservative partial differential equations: Structure-preserving Lift Learn

 Based on the block-diagonal basis matrix $\bar{\V}$ in~\eqref{eq:basis}, the postulated model form--which would arise if we were to project the lifted FOM~\eqref{eq:gen_lift_fom} with $\bar{\V}$--for the structure-preserving ROM is

+where $\Dhat=\Dhat^\top \in \real^{r \times r}$ is the nonintrusive analogue of the symmetric ROM operator that would arise if we were to project intrusively.
 Since none of the quadratic terms in the lifted FOM~\eqref{eq:gen_lift_fom} require approximation of spatial derivatives, the corresponding reduced quadratic terms in~\eqref{eq:learned_lift_rom_odot} after projection can be computed analytically.
 Hence, $\Dhat=\Dhat^\top\in \real^{r\times r}$ is the only matrix that we need to learn from data.
 We simplify the notation by re-writing the quadratic ROM form in~\eqref{eq:learned_lift_rom_odot} as